TheAlphaSchoolSystemPTYLTD/online-enrolments/README.md

-# online-enrolments
-Online Enrolments API
+# Online Enrolments API

+This API enables enrolment applications submitted using third-party software to be entered into TASS.web without any manual data entry.

+Applications entered using this method will be available for processing using TASS.web program Enrolments > Enrolment Information > Online Enrolment Applications.

 **Methods**